TheRenegadeCoder/sample-programs-website/.github/pull_request_template.md

 Thanks for helping us build up our knowledge base!
-What kind of pull request hav you brought us today?
+What kind of pull request have you brought us today?

 ## Pull Request Type